Spring Mountain District AVA: Soils

 Soil depths vary, but tend to be deeper than in nearby mountain terrain and shallower than on the valley floor.
 The region contains mostly residual upland soils with only a few areas of alluvial soils at the lower elevations.
 The soils are derived almost equally from Franciscan sedimentary rocks (sandstone and conglomerates) and Sonoma volcanic formations which are predominantly composed of Andesite.
 This equal mix of sedimentary and volcanic rocky soils distinguishes the region from adjacent mountain areas.
 To the north, in the Diamond Mountain area, soils are almost entirely of volcanic origin.
 To the south, in the Mount Veeder area, soils are primarily sedimentary.

-Wine Production
+Viticulture

 About 90% of the wine produced in the Spring Mountain District AVA is red.
 The predominating grape variety is Cabernet Sauvignon followed by Merlot.
 In addition to the other Bordelaise grape varieties of Cabernet Franc, Petit Verdot and Malbec, a few sites favor and support small plantings of Zinfandel, Syrah, Petite Sirah and on the coolest sites, even a little Pinot noir.
 Of the whites over half is Chardonnay.
 The other significant plantings of white grapes in the AVA are Sauvignon blanc and White Riesling.